Nosto/wiki-docs/apis/graphql-an-introduction/graphql-using-mutations/graphql-onsite-sessions/README.md

 This optional event that can be sent to signal that a specific product variant (SKU in Nosto terms) is being viewed.

 * Typical use case for sending this event would be from product detail page when the user selects a product variant, such as some specific color and/or size.
 * The recommendations can then be configured in the Nosto admin UI to update and give preference for products that have similar variants available.
-For example "Other products also available in the same size".
+For example "Other products also available in the same size", [read more about variant affinities here](https://help.nosto.com/en/articles/6863800-variant-settings-for-recommendations#h_c08c4a5d0f).

 Product variant views are added with `targetFragment=skuId` in the `event` the `updateSession.params`.